disease-maps/disease-maps.github.io/pages/events/DMCM2025-draft.md

 ## Registration

 Registration is free but mandatory for all attendees.
-[Please register by 25th February 2024 using this form](https://forms.gle/E7MPXCXqi4v8BmKd8).
+[Please register by 21st March 2025 using this form](https://forms.gle/E7MPXCXqi4v8BmKd8).
 You will recieve an email with confirmation.

 ## Programme